 Anna graduated as an Osteopath from the British School of Osteopathy.
 Prior to her Osteopathic training Anna gained an undergraduate degree in Human Biology from the University of Exeter.

-Given Anna’s passion for functional strength and rehabilitation it was only natural Anna would go to complete the full APPI Pilates training – gaining none other than the top graduate award for her year!
+Given Anna’s passion for functional strength and rehabilitation it was only natural that Anna would go on to study for her APPI Pilates Training Certification.
+During the pursuit of this qualification she has been awarded the top student award for her year!
 The osteopathic knowledge Anna uses when teaching Pilates ensures her patient’s rehabilitation is specific and effective.

 Anna has enjoyed working in private practice since qualifying and likes treating a wide range of patients and has a particular interest in treating adolescents.
 She believes if we can encourage good habits at a young age then people are much better placed to prevent postural issues and injuries in the future.